George Reid

 Reid was born in Johnstone, Renfrewshire, Scotland.
 He and his family immigrated to Australia when he was young.
 They initially settled in Melbourne, but moved to Sydney when Reid was 13, at which point he left school and began working as a clerk.
 He later joined the New South Wales civil service, and rose through the ranks to become secretary of the Attorney-General's Department.
 Reid was also something of a public intellectual, publishing several works in defence of liberalism and free trade.
 He began studying law in 1876 and was admitted to the bar in 1879.
 In 1880, he resigned from the civil service to run for parliament, winning election to the New South Wales Legislative Assembly.

 From 1883 to 1884, Reid was Minister of Public Instruction in the government of Alexander Stuart.
 He joined the Free Trade Party of Henry Parkes in 1887, but refused to serve in Parkes' governments due to personal enmity.
 When Parkes resigned as party leader in 1891, Reid was elected in his place.
 He became premier after the 1894 election and remained in office for just over five years.
 Despite never winning majority government, Reid was able to pass a number of domestic reforms concerning the civil service and public finances.
 He was an advocate of federation and played a part in drafting the Constitution of Australia, where he became known as a strong defender of his colony's interests.
 In 1901, he was elected to the new Federal Parliament representing the Division of East Sydney.

 Reid retained the leadership of the Free Trade and Liberal Association after federation, and consequently became Australia's first Leader of the Opposition.
 For the first few years, the Protectionist Party governed with the support of the Australian Labor Party.
 Alfred Deakin's Protectionist minority government collapsed in April 1904, and he was briefly succeeded by Labor's Chris Watson, who proved unable to govern and resigned after four months.
 As a result, Reid became prime minister in August 1904, heading yet another minority government.
 He included four Protectionists in his cabinet, but was unable to achieve much before his government was brought down in July 1905.
 One notable exception was the passage of the landmark Commonwealth Conciliation and Arbitration Act 1904, which dealt with industrial relations.

-At the 1906 election, Reid secured the most votes in the Australian House of Representatives and the equal-most seats, but was well short of a majority and could not form government.
+At the 1906 election, Reid secured the most votes in the Australian House of Representatives and the equal-most seats, but was well short of a majority and could not form a government.
 He resigned as party leader in 1908, after opposing the formation of the Commonwealth Liberal Party (a merger with the Protectionists).
 Reid accepted an appointment as Australia's first High Commissioner to the United Kingdom in 1910, and remained in the position until 1916.
 He subsequently won election to the House of Commons of the United Kingdom, serving until his sudden death two years later.